fibercrypto/libskyfiber-dotnet/README.md

 ### Install from sources

 Download the repository from http://github.com/simelo/libskycoin-dotnet.git.
-Execute (`nuget restore LibskycoinNet.sln`) to install the library.
+Execute (`nuget restore LibskyfiberNet.sln`) to install the library.
 Although executing (`nuget install NUnit.Runners -Version 2.6.4 -OutputDirectory testrunner`) is a better choice for making changes to the library.
 However, when using tox these commands are not required at all because calling tox will make any necessary installation and execute the tests.

 ### Usage

 #### Naming

-The exported function in Libskycoin .NET have the following naming format: `SKY_package_func_name` where package is replace by the package where the original Skycoin function is and func_name is the name of the function.
+The exported function in LibSkyfiber .NET have the following naming format: `SKY_package_func_name` where package is replace by the package where the original Skycoin function is and func_name is the name of the function.
 For example, `LoadConfig` function from `cli` package is called in .Net `SKY_cli_LoadConfig`

 #### Parameters